blocdraig/twyllbot/README.md

 ```

 Ideally you should run the bot with `systemd` or a process manager like [pm2](https://github.com/Unitech/pm2) to keep it running.

+## Commands

+The following commands can be used by administrators:
+- `/tadd (delete|ban) <string>` - Add a string to the database with the specified action

+The following commands can be used by administrators when replying to a message:
+- `/tspam (delete|ban) <string>` - Add a string to the database, delete the message, and ban the user.
+Not providing options will add the whole message text and default to a ban action.

 ## Etymology